EwenQuim/ewenquim.github.io/articles/3-pgp.md

 ## 1. What is PGP

-### What is PGP (tl;dr version)
+### Definition (tl;dr version)

+**PGP** (Pretty Good Privacy) is a encryption program, used for encrypting, decrypting and signing emails and documents.
+It is as far as we know the *best encryption algorithm*.

+### More about PGP - History and Challenges

 [PGP](https://www.youtube.com/watch?v=kf_J-QAdH24) (Pretty Good Privacy) is a encryption program, used for encrypting, decrypting and signing.
-It is often used in communication (signing or encrypting mails), and other useful features where security is required.
-The original program is a proprietary software, but there exists free version of it, [GnuPG](https://www.gnupg.org/) (referred as GPG), that still follow the [OpenPGP](https://www.openpgp.org/) standard.
+It is often used in communication and especially mail exchange: [Mailvelope](https://www.mailvelope.com) and [Enigmail](https://enigmail.net) extensions allows you to integrate PGP encryption into your mails.
+PGP is also useful for a lot of other situations where security is required.

+The original program is a proprietary software, but there exists free version of it, [GnuPG](https://www.gnupg.org/)[^gnupg] (referred as GPG), that follows the [OpenPGP](https://www.openpgp.org/)[^openpgp] standard.

-The name *'Pretty Good Privacy'* really is an euphemism, as the security ensured by this algorithm is **almost unbreakable**.
-It is easier for the police to make a suspect say their passphrase[^1] [^2] or directly infect his computer[^3] (and then inspecting keystrokes to get the passphrase) than attacking the algorithm itself...
+The name *Pretty Good Privacy* really is an euphemism, as the security ensured by this algorithm is **almost unbreakable**.
+Flaws were discovered not in PGP itself but in emails clients[^flaw] for example.
+Also, it is easier for the police to make a suspect say their passphrase[^1] [^2] or directly infect his computer[^3] (and then inspecting keystrokes to get the passphrase) than attacking the algorithm itself...
+The problems always revolved around PGP but not the strong algorithm.

+You may ask *'Why do I need PGP?
+I don't need this much privacy!'*

+This is what Philip Zimmermann, creator of PGP, said:

+> If privacy is outlawed, only outlaws will have privacy.
+Intelligence agencies have access to good cryptographic technology.
+So do the big arms and drug traffickers.
+So do defense contractors, oil companies, and other corporate giants.
+But ordinary people and grassroots political organizations mostly have not had access to affordable military grade public-key cryptographic technology.
+Until now.
+>
+> PGP empowers people to take their privacy into their own hands.
+There's a growing social need for it.
+That's why I wrote it.

+The PGP was not made for outlaws.
+Like [Tor](https://www.torproject.org/)[^tor], it was conceived to protect everyone's privacy.
+Because outlaws will always find a way to protect themselves, whereas the general public is weak in dealing with these technically complex concerns.

+Why isn't it better known to the general public?
+There are some reasons I imagine:

+- Complicated use (even if we will see easy ways to approach PGP)
+- No promotion...
+- ...or even discourage by some governments
+- Rising use of mobile devices, not very PGP-friendly (even if there are some projects integrating PGP for Android[^openkeychain] and Apple[^pgpeverywhere])
+- No benefits for GAFAM (since it contradicts their business models)

 ### Setting up PGP

-Linux enthusiasts often use GnuPG (referred as GPG), but we will use [this website](https://www.thechiefmeat.com/pgp/#) for this tutorial, as the interface is really intuitive.
+Linux enthusiasts often use GnuPG[^gnupg] (referred as GPG), but we will use [this website](https://www.thechiefmeat.com/pgp/#) for this tutorial, as the interface is really intuitive.

 Just fill in the blanks and the website will provide you 2 keys : a **public key** and a **private (or secret) key**.
+If you are afraid that someone watching the website steals your private key, you can ~use private browsing~ use Tor[^tor] to access it and/or cut your internet connexion during the key generation.

-To sum up quickly in which situation you will use them:
+To sum up quickly in which situation you will use the **private key** and the **secret key**:

-- sign thing A:
+- if *you* sign thing A:
-  - your private key (you are the only one to know it)
+  - your secret key *(you are the only one to know it)*
-- verify thing A:
+- if *others* want to verify thing A signed by *you*:
-  - your public key (public so anyone can verify that you really are the author)
+  - your public key *(public so anyone can verify that you really are the author)*
-- encrypt thing B to send to someone:
+- if *you* encrypt thing B to send to *someone*:
-  - your private key
+  - your secret key
-  - the public key of the receiver (so only the receiver can read it)
+  - the public key of the receiver *(so only the receiver can read it)*
-- decrypt thing B that somebody sent to you
+- if *you* want to decrypt thing B that *someone* sent to you
-  - the public key of the sender (to decrypt his message)
+  - the public key of the sender *(to decrypt his message)*
-  - your public key
+  - your secret key

+It makes sense, doesn't it?
+Just try it with a friend!

 ## 2. Use PGP in Git